msearle5/xygos/docs/dungeon.rst

 magma veins will have some hoards hidden within.

 Mining is rather difficult without a pick or shovel.
-Picks and shovels have an additional magical ability expressed as '(+#)'.
-The higher the number, the better the magical digging ability of the tool.
+Picks and shovels have an additional ability expressed as '(+#)'.
+The higher the number, the better the digging ability of the tool.
 A pick or shovel also has plusses to hit and damage, and can be used as a weapon, because, in fact, it is one.

 When a vein of quartz or magma is located, the character may wield his pick or shovel and begin digging out a section.
 When that section is removed, he